cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 order of the key/value pairs in the map representation.
-Thus, a CBOR-based protocol MUST NOT specify that changing the key/value pair order in a map would change the semantics, except to specify that some, e.g. non-canonical, orders are disallowed.
+Thus, a CBOR-based protocol MUST NOT specify that changing the key/value pair order in a map would change the semantics, except to specify that some, e.g. non-deterministic, orders are disallowed.
 Timing, cache usage, and other side channels are not considered part of the semantics.[^_20_cabo]

 [^_20_cabo]: I don't understand this last sentence.
 Can we leave it out?